 The STUDENT INSTRUCTIONS above will be added directly into the LMS.

-All associated files will be accessed via the LMS, as will any Assessor Guides, Matrix, Templates etc. Students and Assessors have restricted permissions in the LMS.
+Students and Assessors have restricted permissions in the LMS.
 Assessor Guides, including model answers, will be available to Assessors ONLY.

 The following pages contain the draft assessment which will be built into the LMS once reviewed.
-This includes: ☐ Instructions to students ☑ Questions /tasks ☐ Templates /tables where applicable ☐ Links to supporting files /websites ☑ Instructions to assessors ✓ Sample answers /examples of benchmark answers
+This includes:

+☐ Instructions to students

+☑ Questions /tasks

+☐ Templates /tables where applicable

+□ Links to supporting files /websites

+☐ Instructions to assessors

+□ Sample answers / examples of benchmark answers